vincentvandeuren/RapTCR_docs/hashing.md

 Most indexing structures for efficient similarity search (e.g. [Faiss]) require a set of vectors with equal length as input.
 Yet, the length of CDR3 regions varies widely.
-Adressing this issue, we developed a hashing algorithm that transforms CDR3 sequences of different lengths into vectors of length 64.
+Adressing this issue, we developed a hashing algorithm that transforms CDR3 sequences of different lengths into vectors of the same length, *m*.
 Our algorithm is locality sensitive: **similar CDR3 sequences will translate to similar vectors**, approximating pairwise alignment and BLOSUM62-based scoring.

 *Explanation of hashing method here*